Takashiidobe/notes/src/personal-finance/personal-finance.md

 If you expect to be in a higher tax bracket when making withdrawals, go with the Roth.
 If you expect to be in a lower tax bracket when making withdrawals, go with the Traditional.

-You are only allowed to contribute to a Roth IRA if you make less than $140,000 if filing as Single, or $208,000 if filling as married.
+You are only allowed to contribute to a Roth IRA if you make less than $140,000 if filing as Single, or $208,000 if filling as married. [^1]

+[^1]: It is possible to invest money into a traditional IRA and then roll it over to a Roth IRA even over the income limit.
+You can read more about this on [Investopedia](https://www.investopedia.com/roth-ira-conversion-rules-4770480)

-There are no limits to contribute to a traditional IRA.
+There are no income limits to contribute to a traditional IRA.

 #### Traditional IRA